HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Provenance mapping to FHIR

-Systems can use the [Provenance Author Participation](StructureDefinition-ProvenanceAuthorParticipation.html)to identify the author of content.
+Systems can use the [Provenance Author Participation](StructureDefinition-ProvenanceAuthorParticipation.html) to identify the author of content.
 This corresponds to a FHIR Provenance.agent.type="author" with a relevant Provenance.target.

 When a system transforms a CDA entry using a Provenance - Author template assertion, the information from the template should go into the FHIR Provenance.agent and may also fill an appropriate Resource element.